JacksonBates/example-goodreads-api-relay/README.md

 ## How do you use this in your front end?

-This simple app is listening for post requests at `/api/`, so interact with it in your front end app the way you have been previously with the original api.
+This simple app is listening for get requests at `/api/search`, so interact with it in your front end app the way you have been previously with the original api.

 This is only configured to handle search queries - if you want to use other Goodreads API endpoints / methods, you'll need to think about how you implement them yourself!

 ## Goodreads search
-see more options for searching at [Goodreads docs](https://www.goodreads.com/api/index#search.books)
+See more options for searching at [Goodreads docs](https://www.goodreads.com/api/index#search.books)

 ## Hosting